UK retailers call for police help to enforce mask rules

-LONDON (Reuters) - British retailers called on the police to help enforce the wearing of masks to limit the spread of COVID-19, with one of the biggest supermarkets saying on Monday it would no longer allow entry to those flouting the rules.
+LONDON (Reuters) - British retailers called on the police to help enforce the wearing of masks to limit the spread of COVID-19, with two of the biggest supermarkets saying on Monday they would challenge people who were flouting the rules.

 Non-essential retail, restaurants and bars are shut across Britain, leading to a high level of demand for supermarkets and other food stores.